Should Curtains Touch the Floor? We Asked Top Experts on the Best Way to Hang this Window Treatment

-A living room with curtains touching the floor
+A living room with red sofas and long, white puddling curtains

-A dining room with curtains almost touching the floor
+A living room with long curtains along the wall

-Looking for the best curtain ideas and styles to help you pick the best drapes for your room?
-You want to be careful about what type of look it'll give to the overall space.
-There's a fine line between curtains touching the floor and a gap that makes your floor-length curtains look like you've ordered them too short – the peddle pushers of the window treatment world.
+Also, be careful about what type of look the curtain will create in the space.
+There's a fine line between curtains touching the floor and a gap that makes your floor-length curtains look like you've ordered them too short — the peddle pushers of the window treatment world.

 Are puddling curtains out of style?